mkallies/notes/README.md

 - Use a11y web extensions (axe for chrome or firefox)
 - You can use Chrome's dev tool audit for a11y but axe's chrome extension goes into more detail.
 They both use axe engine at the core.
 - Check color contrast (axe checks for this)
-- Test with keyboard
-- Test with screen readers
+- Test with screen readers + keyboard
 - Use magnification & zoom

 Use this small script to see which element is currently focused